cirosantilli/linux-cheat/grub.md

 ### /etc/default/grub

+Shell script sourced by `grub-mkconfig`.

+Can defined some variables which configure grub, but is otherwise an arbitrary shell script:

     sudo vim /etc/default/grub

--   `GRUB_DEFAULT`: default OS choice if cursor is not moved.
+-   `GRUB_DEFAULT`: default OS choice if cursor is not moved:

-    Starts from 0, the order is the same as shown at grub os choice menu.
+    Starts from 0, the order is the same as shown at grub OS choice menu:

+        GRUB_DEFAULT=0

+    The order can be found on the generated `/boot/grub/grub.cfg`: you have to count the number of `menuentry` calls.

+    To select sub-menus, which are created with the `submenu` call on `/boot/grub/grub.cfg`, use:

+        GRUB_DEFAULT='0>1'

+    You can also use OS name instead of a number, e.g.:

+        GRUB_DEFAULT='Ubuntu'

+    For a line from `/boot/grub/grub.cfg` of type:

+        menuentry 'Ubuntu'

 -   `GRUB_TIMEOUT` : time before auto OS choice in seconds